(American League, North Division)

 Hall of Famers automatically belong, so we have five spots reserved for Addie Joss, Stan Coveleski, Bob Feller, Early Wynn, and Bob Lemon.
 With the 26 players on the total roster we have room for 13 more pitchers.

-Once we dug into the career WAR rankings (as Indians) we came up with: Mel Harder, Sam McDowell, Willis Hudlin, Corey Kluber, Mike Garcia, George Uhle, Wes Ferrell, Jim Bagby, Charles Nagy, Bartolo Colon, Vean Gregg, Tom Candiotti, Sonny Siebert, Carlos Carrasco, Johnny Allen, Guy Morton, Jake Miller, and Trevor Bauer.
+Once we dug into the career WAR rankings (as Guardians) we came up with: Mel Harder, Sam McDowell, Willis Hudlin, Corey Kluber, Mike Garcia, George Uhle, Wes Ferrell, Jim Bagby, Charles Nagy, Bartolo Colon, Vean Gregg, Tom Candiotti, Sonny Siebert, Carlos Carrasco, Johnny Allen, Guy Morton, Jake Miller, and Trevor Bauer.